Creators Of Netflix’s ‘Series Of Unfortunate Events’ Eager To Create More Episodes

 Disney’s Slate Of Movies For 2017 Includes The Much-Awaited ‘Beauty And The Beast’ And ‘Star Wars 8’

 “With the first four books getting two hour-long episodes apiece, there is plenty of room for banter, action and off-the-point humor, and yet [the Netflix series] feels more dynamic than the film, for all the film’s compression,” says Llyod.

 The 2004 movie was based on the book series’ first three books.

 Lloyd goes on to say that Sonnenfeld and production designer Bo Welch are “masters of the modern screen fairy tale, of mixing the lifelike with the overtly theatrical, storybook aesthetics with darkened moods, they are the right people for this job, set in a milieu that is hard to fix in time, except to say it is not now.”

-[Featured image by Netflix]
+[Featured Image by Netflix]